’The French Dispatch’ Is Wes Anderson’s Best Film In At Least A Decade

 Wes Anderson has been derided in recent years, perhaps understandably so: aside from being one of the most easily imitated filmmakers working, his picture book style has grown increasingly ornate and refined, seemingly alongside a commensurate decline in the anarchic spirit that once seemed to define his work.
 Post-Fantastic Fox, his movies looked more beautiful than ever, but they had become, arguably, a little forgettable.

-Moonlight Kingdom, The Grand Budapest Hotel, and Isle Of Dogs seemed a little lacking in terms of characters.
+Moonrise Kingdom, The Grand Budapest Hotel, and Isle Of Dogs seemed a little lacking in terms of characters.
 Max Fischer and Royal Tenenbaum, arguably Anderson’s most memorable creations, were incorrigible shitheads.
 Their basic unpredictability added a necessary element of surprise to Anderson’s standard cuckoo clock production design.
 Which, absent the wild card character, can feel anodyne, more like a collection of tics than living characters.

 In this context, it’d be easy to assume that Anderson’s latest, The French Dispatch, is just a further extension of gorgeous-but-empty late-Anderson.
 It seems to have been marketed to the smug tote bag crowd that always patronize his work, using images of Owen Wilson wearing a beret and a special edition newspaper from the town of “Ennui, France.”